11 May 2021

 Dreaming of a getaway where sparkling oceans, sun-drenched coastlines and hours of blissful relaxation await?
 Then look no further than, Australia – a country that is essentially one beautiful coastline – and laze away your holiday on some of their most beautiful beaches.

 Australia’s beach culture starts at Bondi.
-Sydney’s most famous stretch of sand welcomes locals and tourists to its shores all year round.
-Home to a thriving atmosphere, enticing white sands, curling turquoise waves and sandstone cliffs, it’s not hard to see why Bondi beach is a name carried across the globe.
-If you want to skip on the crashing waves for a steadier water experience, set yourself up at Bondi Baths, the iconic ocean pool chiselled into the rocks located just south of the beach.
+Sydney’s most famous stretch of sand welcomes locals and tourists to its shores with a pleasant climate year-round.
+Home to a thriving atmosphere, enticing white sands, curling turquoise waves and sandstone cliffs, it’s not hard to see why Bondi Beach is a name carried across the globe.
+If you want to skip on the crashing waves for a steadier water experience, set yourself up at Bondi Icebergs, the iconic ocean pool chiselled into the rocks located just south of the beach.

 Located in Western Australia’s Kimberley region, here you’ll find a glorious 22-kilometre stretch of sun-kissed white sand fringed by the balmy, turquoise waters of the Indian Ocean.
 Cable Beach is a delight for water lovers with its gentle, rolling waves offering a host of aquatic pursuits, including swimming, snorkelling and beachcombing.
-Visitors can explore the town’s romantic pearling history, learn about one of the world’s oldest cultures from the local Aboriginal community, or enjoy the iconic camel ride along the shoreline at sunset.
+Visitors can explore the town’s romantic pearling history and learn about one of the world’s oldest cultures from the local Aboriginal community.

 Noosa Main Beach is a standout among the many stunning beaches dotted along the Sunshine Coast of Queensland.
 One of the only north-facing beaches in Australia’s east coast, you can expect calm lapping waters which make this the perfect swimming spot for families or those learning how to surf.